qmk/qmk_firmware/keyboards/eyeohdesigns/babyv/casefiles/readme.md

-The filse in this folder are for a stacked acrylic babyV case.
+The files in this folder are for a stacked acrylic babyV case.

 If building an all acrylic case, order the following in 3mm acrylic: